StefanoND/NWNXEE-SETUP/HINTS.md

 ### Grafana

+Grafana uses port 3000 for communication

+    3000 (TCP)

 ### InfluxDB

-InfluxDB uses other ports but they're used locally and their website explicitly says not to open them
+InfluxDB uses other ports as well but we only need these

     8086 (TCP and UDP)
+    8089 (UDP)

 ### Redis